Jacob-Hollis/steam-sale-notifier/README.md

 # steam-sale-notifier
-Just a web parser that grabs the steam price for a certain game.
+A web parser built in python that grabs the steam price for a certain game.

-##
-How To Use:
+## How To Use:

-##
+- Currently only has one variable for the store page link.
+Change that to the game of your choice.

-Updates:
+## Updates:
 3/10 - Initial add